-(v) "Retirement" means retirement of Grantee from active employment with the Company on or after such Grantee having reached the age of 55 and ten years of service with the Company.
+(v) "Retirement" means retirement of Grantee from active employment with the Company

-2.5 Settlement.
+- 5. Settlement.
 Grantee shall be entitled to settlement of the PSUs covered by this Agreement at the time that such PSUs vest pursuant to Section 2.1, Section 2.2 or Section 2.4, as applicable.
-Such settlement shall be made as promptly as practicable thereafter (but in no event after the thirtieth day following the applicable Normal Vesting Date), through the issuance to the Grantee (or to the executors or administrators of Grantee's estate in the event of the Grantee's death) of a stock certificate (or evidence such Shares have been registered in the name of the Grantee with the relevant stock agent) for a number of Shares equal to the number of such vested PSUs.
-Notwithstanding anything in this Agreement to the contrary, if Grantee's employment terminates for Cause prior to the date on which Shares are delivered, Grantee shall forfeit all of the PSUs.
+Such settlement shall be made as promptly as practicable thereafter (but in no event after the thirtieth day following the date on which the PSUs vest), through the issuance to the Grantee (or to the executors or administrators of Grantee's estate in the event of the Grantee's death) of a stock certificate (or evidence such Shares have been registered in the name of the Grantee with the relevant stock agent) for a number of Shares equal to the number of such vested PSUs.
+Notwithstanding anything in this Agreement to the contrary, if Grantee's employment terminates for Cause prior to the date on which Shares are delivered, Grantee shall forfeit all of the PSUs. - 6.
+Withholding Obligations.

-2.6 Withholding Obligations.
 Except as otherwise provided by the Committee, upon the settlement of any PSUs subject to this Award, the Company shall reduce the number of Shares that would otherwise be issued to the Grantee upon settlement of the Award by a number of Shares having an aggregate Fair Market Value on the date of such issuance equal to the payment to satisfy the withholding tax obligation of the Company with respect to which the Award is being settled, as determined by the Committee (but in no event greater than the maximum withholding rate applicable to wages of the Grantee).